 Without a social change, nothing is likely to improve for local women in the near future.
 An equal pay provision as well as a guaranteed maternity leave should be written into American Constitution and into American laws.
 United States is one of very few countries that have zero days of guaranteed maternity leave during which a female's working place is guaranteed to still be there when she returns after giving birth to her child.
 If men could give birth or in other unusual circumstances, we would advocate to include them into this maternity / paternity leave provision as well.
 The number of male judges and male lawmakers prevails and makes it even more difficult for men to comprehend or feel remotely comfortable discussing this enormous social issue.

 The unequal pay and lack of guaranteed maternity leave might have been mentioned by American courts and during most promising election campaigns but nothing has fundamentally changed.
 As we know, nearly all major changes in U. S. come from the courts.
 We need only one case that will reach the United States Supreme Court on appeal and will make a history changing lives for all women in America and letting them make a decent living.
 Allowing a female half of population to live in dignity is one of the very best ways to improve the economy.
 Mothers will be able to put food on a table, take care of their health, send their kids to school and even get education themselves.
 A healthy, happy and well educated mother will raise happy, healthy and educated kids that will back up country's future a million times over what they received.
 If we consider an old-school argument that every American woman needs to rely on a man to survive by a definition and it is a true reason behind a low pay, let's look at most other societies where men did not become extinct or unneeded only because women got equal pay rights or maternity leave.
 In fact, men are doing quite well in those societies.
-Even China has an equal pay policy for both men and women.
+As some American law professors love to say, even China (with all due respect to the nation of China) has an equal pay policy for both men and women.
 U.S. cannot be so far behind in medieval age with all its advancements in many other areas but ignoring a human factor that is holding the society's present and future.

 Despite all these contradictions, Hawaii is a melting pot of the Pacific and is one of the most unique places on Earth blending so many nations and cultures together in one place and forcing them to coexist peacefully.
 And yet, something has to be done to improve life for Hawaii's women, give them respect, confidence and education they deserve.